-The physical and sequential distribution of protostars within various structures is dependent on the type of triggering mechanism along with factors such as chemical makeup, internal motion, turbulence, magnetic waves, fragmentations, heating and cooling ionization.
-Magnetic fields in particular may affect the morphology in a star forming region by producing filaments of density.
-Stars produced in filaments, regardless of the process, will be segregated geographically.

-One way of eliminating some of the many variables affecting distribution of protostars is to focus on a small region of star formation.
-Small regions in close proximity formed under very similar if not identical circumstances hold constant many of the possible variables in an almost “controlled environment”.
+One way of eliminating some of the many variables affecting distribution of protostars is to focus on small regions where the formation conditions except for the trigger are the same.
 The processes by which protostars were created in these regions can then be considered where the physical and/or age distribution vary and multiple processes identified if they exist.

-Evans et al. 2009 chose to study star formation in five nearby molecular clouds based on their similarities in their study “from molecular cores to planet forming disks” (abbreviated c2d) using primarily Spitzer data.
+Evans et al. 2009 developed a series of diagnostics to classify and study the distribution of young stars in five nearby molecular clouds in their study “from molecular cores to planet forming disks” (abbreviated c2d) using primarily Spitzer data.
 The slope of SEDs, bolometric temperature, and color-color diagrams were used to determine class.
-Criteria for this study only allowed for protostars that were detected in all Spitzer IRAC bands (3.6 – 8.0 micron) and Spitzer MIPS 20 micron and showing an infrared excess resulting in young stars through Class II and the beginning stages of Class III as infrared excess diminishes in Class III.
-This method also misses the youngest stars that are deeply embedded, with the majority of their emissions coming from their dense cloud at much longer wavelengths.
-In our proposed study, Herschel data will see the dust of the youngest stars clearly at longer wavelengths allowing us to better identify Class 0 and Class I stars.
+Criteria for this study only allowed for protostars that were detected in all Spitzer IRAC bands (3.6 – 8.0 micron) and Spitzer MIPS 20 micron and showing an infrared excess resulting in young stars through Class II.
+In our proposed study, we will use Herschel data to see the dust of the youngest stars allowing us to better identify Class 0 and Class I stars.